zetkin/manual/README.md

     * Creating a call assignment 🇸🇪
     * Managing callers 🇸🇪
     * The call log 🇸🇪
-* Managing your region
+* Managing your region 🇸🇪
-    * Location basics
     * Managing locations
 * Tips and tricks
     * Using keyboard shortcuts